Soviet patriotism

 Flag of the Soviet Union, a common Soviet patriotic symbol.

-Soviet patriotism is the socialist patriotism involving emotional and cultural attachment of the Soviet people to the Soviet Union as their homeland.
+Soviet patriotism is the socialist patriotism involving the attachment of the Soviet people to the Soviet Union as their homeland.
 It is also referred to as Soviet nationalism.

 Manifestation in the Soviet Union

 Military parade on October Revolution Day in Moscow in 1977.

 October Revolution Day in Riga, Latvia, Soviet Union in 1988.

 Member of the Armed Forces of Belarus pays tribute on Victory Day in 2014 with the Soviet flag flying in the background.

 A Soviet stamp from 1960 celebrating the fortieth anniversary of the founding of Kazakh Autonomous Socialist Soviet Republic in 1920, the predecessor of the Kazakh Soviet Socialist Republic founded in 1936.

 Protest against Ukrainian decommunization policies in Donetsk, 2014.
 The red banner with yellow script reads, "Our homeland is the USSR".

 Under the outlook of world communism Vladimir Lenin separated patriotism into what he defined as proletarian, socialist patriotism from bourgeois nationalism.
 Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations, but he also condemned chauvinism and claimed there were both justified and unjustified feelings of national pride.
 Lenin explicitly denounced conventional Russian nationalism as "Great Russian chauvinism", and his government sought to accommodate the country's multiple ethnic groups by creating republics and sub-republic units to provide non-Russian ethnic groups with autonomy and protection from Russian domination.
 Lenin also sought to balance the ethnic representation of leadership of the country by promoting non-Russian officials in the Communist Party of the Soviet Union to counter the large presence of Russians in the Party.
 However, even at this early period the Soviet government appealed at times to Russian nationalism when it needed support - especially on the Soviet borderlands in the Soviet Union's early years.